diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/us029/01.requirements-engineering/Readme.md

 **Input Data:**

-* Typed data:
+* Selected data:
-    * a designation for the vehicle (plate number)
-    * the attributes of the vehicle
+    * The task to be changed to the status 'done'

 **Output Data:**